 XML stands for “extensible markup language.”
 XML is one of the most common tools used to store and transport content over the internet.
 An XML file contains XML code, and ends with the file extension ".xml".

 Many software applications are built to read XML files, and, with just a bit of knowledge of how they work, so can you.
-Let’s break down the meaning of XML word-by-word.
+Let’s break down the meaning of XML word-by-word, starting with "language."

 XML is a language that can be read and used by computer software.
 Specifically, the purpose of XML is to store data in a way that can be easily read by and shared between software applications.
 XML doesn’t do anything with the data other than store it, like a database.